Anatomy of a Content Refresh

 • Reword things to get the keyword(s) into the article more often

 As part of your updates, rematch the SERP intent and keyword intent.
 The question to keep asking yourself as you do a content refresh is “what does someone really want when they are searching for [primary keyword].
-If your content ranks for many keywords, you can use a grouping tool to help identify that search intent.
+If your content ranks for many keywords, you can use a grouping tool to help identify that search intent (SEMRush has one of these).

 Then you’re ready to update the content and make it live!